All articles

 Suspension Help·7 min read·May 1, 2026

-Google Business Profile Suspended?
-Here's Exactly What to Do (2026)
+Google Business Profile Suspended: Exactly What to Do Before You Appeal (2026)

 If your Google Business Profile is suspended, the worst thing you can do is panic-edit the listing or create a second profile.
 The first 24 hours matter because most failed appeals are caused by rushed actions taken before the owner understands what Google actually flagged.